ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 vi company.yaml
 	```

-> [!WARNING] The file name must match the group name used in the inventory in this case 'company.yaml'
+> [!Warning] The file name must match the group name used in the inventory in this case 'company.yaml'

 - Add the following content; this is an example list with the minimum requirements for the example.